UmbrellaCrow612/fluf/desktop/README.md

 cmd

-run `npx tsc` to see for any errors and generating frontend ts types to use
+run `npx tsc` to see for any errors and generating frontend ts types to use and generate types for ui

 # Info